Basecamp-Mutual-Aid/bma_page/index.md

 ---

-## Operating Principles
+## Our Approach to Privacy

-- No personal data collected
+- No personal data or contact information collected
-- No online donations
+- No online donations or grants
 - No digital forms
-- All transactions handled offline via verified human contact

-> “We operate offline, in person, and without data collection.
-That’s the point.”
+> “We operate offline, in person, and without data collection.”

 ---

+## Donations and Grants

+- Donations and grants are initiated in person, never online.
+- Grants are securely processed through trusted payment service providers.
+These processors may require personally identifiable information as part of the transaction.
+This information is never shared with us.
+- Donations can be made using major credit and debit cards, Apple Pay, Link, Cash App Pay, or Amazon Pay.
+We do not accept Google Pay due to privacy concerns.
+- All payments are processed by a trusted and familiar payment service provider.

+---

 ## Donation Questions?

-If there's an issue with your donation, just bring it up to your local volunteer.
+If there's an issue with your donation, bring it up to your local volunteer.
 They'll make it right.

-We don't process online returns or disputes.
-All donations are given in person or via secure links from verified volunteers.

 ---

 ## Why This Site Exists

-This site exists only to confirm our nonprofit status.
+This site exists to meet payment service provider requirements.
-There are no forms, no logins, no tracking, and no donation processing here.
-Everything we do happens face to face.

 ---

 ## Required Disclosures (for Stripe & Partners)

 **Contact:**
 All donor questions are handled in person by local volunteers.
+For Stripe or partner compliance questions, email: [contact@basecampmutualaid.org](mailto:contact@basecampmutualaid.org)

 **Refund & Cancellation Policy:**
 We do not sell physical goods or services.
-Donations are voluntary, and any concerns can be resolved directly with your local BMA volunteer.
+Donations are voluntary and handled in person and there are no recurring donations.

 **Export Restrictions, Promotions, or Terms:**
 Not applicable.